SpringerPE/go-graphite-boshrelease/README.md

 and it always fetchs from master, which makes difficult to create reproducible bosh releases.
-The idea behind BOSH is making use of blobs which are the external source components packed, so, in order to get a source code blob for those components, you have to run `bosh_prepare` (on the root folder), which will create them with all the dependencies inside by executing `packages/<package>/prepare`.
+The idea behind BOSH is making use of blobs which are the external source components packed, so, in order to get a source code blob for those components, you have to run `update-blobs.sh` (on the root folder), which will create them with all the dependencies inside by executing `packages/<package>/prepare`.

-Requirements for `bosh_prepare`:
+Requirements for `update-blobs.sh`:

 * golang (tested with golang 1.8)
 * mercurial VCS (hg backend for some golang libs)
 * git VCS

-Then, you can run `bosh_prepare` to download all the source code blobs (and optionally upload them to the blobstore).
+Then, you can run `update-blobs.sh` to download all the source code blobs (and optionally upload them to the blobstore).